justincy/d3-pedigree-examples/README.md

   gets pretty hairy otherwise.

 * Display formatted text in SVG can be a pain because you have little control.
-  For example, there is no built-in way to do text-wrapping.
+  For example, there is no built-in way to do text wrapping.
 You also can't easily style one word or phrase in a sentence.
 To get around these limitations you could use a [`foreignObject`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) to display HTML and have all the formatting tools of CSS.
 However, `foreignObject`